clay-arras/lamppp/README.md

 # MicroGrad C++

-A C++ implementation of autograd inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd) - a tiny autograd engine that implements backpropagation (reverse-mode autodiff) over a dynamically built DAG.
+A from-scratch implementation of autograd in both Python and C++, inspired by Andrej Karpathy's [micrograd](https://github.com/karpathy/micrograd), with MNIST digit classification in multiple implementations.

-## Overview
+## Core Implementations

-This project implements:

-1. An autograd engine that tracks computations and enables automatic differentiation
-2. A neural network library built on top of the autograd engine
-3. Support for basic neural network operations including:
-   - Forward and backward propagation
-   - Common activation functions (tanh, ReLU)
-   - Multi-layer perceptron architecture
+- **Pure Python Autograd Engine**: Complete autograd implementation from scratch in Python
+- **Pure C++ Autograd Engine**: Full autograd system rebuilt from the ground up in C++
+- **MNIST Implementations**:
+  - Using only basic PyTorch vector operations
+  - Using only our custom Python autograd engine
+  - Using our C++ autograd engine from scratch

-## Building
+## Requirements

-Requirements:

 - C++17 compatible compiler (g++-14 recommended)
 - Make
+- Python 3.11+

 ## Features

-- **Autograd Engine**

-  - Automatic differentiation through computational graphs
-  - Support for basic mathematical operations (+, -, \*, /, pow)
+- **Autograd Engines**: Support for operations (+, -, \*, /, pow, exp, log) with automatic differentiation
-  - Activation functions (tanh, ReLU)

-- **Neural Network Library**
-  - Modular design with Neuron, Layer, and MLP classes
+- **Neural Network**: Modular architecture with customizable layers and activation functions
-  - Support for multi-layer architectures
-  - Automatic parameter management
+- **Performance**: Batch processing capabilities with optimization experiments

+## Future Developments

+- Improved parallelization strategies
+- Vector operations optimization
+- CUDA support

 ## License

 MIT License

-## Acknowledgments

 This project is inspired by Andrej Karpathy's micrograd.